Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Results

-We compare the spatial distribution of molecular gas and stellar components for these member galaxies via their CO(3-2) intensity maps (moment-0) and JWST/NIRCam images.
-As shown in Fig.~\ref{fig2}, some of these galaxies show more extended CO(3-2) distribution than their stellar components.
-While some of them are clearly mergers (4/20, M1 to M4) with peaks of gas emission between two galactic nuclei, the majority (9/20, disturbed galaxies: D1 to D9) are relatively isolated galaxies with visually classified asymmetric CO(3-2) structures.
-They generally feature gas elongation beyond the stellar component (D1 to D6) or gas disk offset from the galaxy center (D7 to D9).
-The extended gas structures of some disturbed galaxies (e.g., D1, D4 and D5 in lower panel of Fig.~\ref{fig2}) inherit the kinematics from the host rotation disk, indicating their origins from the host galaxies.
-The degree of morphological disturbance is further quantified by two parameters: the asymmetry of the CO(3-2) distribution relative to the center of the stellar component ($A$) and the radius of the CO(3-2) disks ($r_{\rm gas}$). $r_{\rm gas}$ is derived as the mean distance of the pixels with half of the peak CO(3-2) flux from the emission peak, twice of which is the approximation of the full width at half maximum (FWHM) of the CO distribution.
-The two parameters describe the consistency between gas and stellar distribution, and the extension of the gas disks, respectively.
+The degree of morphological disturbance is further quantified by two parameters: the asymmetry of the CO(3-2) distribution relative to the centre of the stellar component ($A$) and the radius of the CO(3-2) disks ($r_{\rm gas}$); $r_{\rm gas}$ is derived as the mean distance of the pixels with half of the peak CO(3-2) flux from the emission peak, twice of which is the approximation of the full-width at half-maximum of the CO distribution.
+The two parameters describe the consistency between gas and stellar distribution and the extension of the gas disks, respectively.

-Left panel of Fig.~\ref{fig3} shows the distribution of the 16 non-merging CO(3-2)-detected members in the morphological parameter space.
-The visually classified disturbed galaxies exhibit systematically larger $A$ and $r_{\rm gas}/r_{\rm eff,\bigstar}$ ($r_{\rm eff,\bigstar}$ is the effective radius from ALMA PSF-convolved F444W image), while the classified ``normal'' galaxies (N1 to N7, CO moment-0 maps shown in figure~\ref{etdfig2}) are more symmetric and compact.
-This verifies that the two populations have distinct molecular gas distribution.
-Given the typical positional accuracy better than $0.2''$~\cite{methods}, those asymmetric structures cannot be explained by positional uncertainties solely, and external forces competing with the galaxy's anchoring pressure should come into effect.
-Although some normal galaxies present disturbed gas disks in the outskirts (e.g. N2 and N5), they are much less prominent than the central high-surface density regions.
+Figure~\ref{fig3} shows the distribution of the 16 non-merging CO(3-2)-detected members in the morphological parameter space.
+The visually classified disturbed galaxies exhibit systematically larger $A$ and{/or} $r_{\rm gas}/r_{\rm eff,\star}$ ($r_{\rm eff,\star}$ is the effective radius from ALMA point spread function (PSF)-convolved F444W image), while the galaxies classified as `normal' (N1 to N7, CO moment-0 maps shown in Extended Data Figure 3) {and the field galaxies at similar redshift} are more symmetric and compact. {Two of the high-fidelity candidates (D2 and D4) have $A$ values that fall within the demarcation boundary.
+Excluding N4, which hosts a radio active galactic nucleus (AGN)~\cite{Wang+16}, D2 and D4 nevertheless lie towards the higher end of the asymmetry distribution compared to most normal and field galaxies. }